 asset.
 TWAP is the mean of all price ticks of the bar or time frame with the

-For indicators the mean price is normally preferable to the close price, because it is less susceptible to random fluctuations and makes systems more robust and
+For indicators the mean price is normally preferable to the close price, since it is less susceptible to random fluctuations and makes systems more robust and

 less dependent on the data feed.

-Returns additional historical and live market data, such as spread, trade volume, tick rate, quote
+Returns additional market data, such as spread, quote size, trade volume, accumulated volume, tick rate,

-API and on the content of fVal and fVol fields
+API, and in backtesting on the fVal and fVol fields

 Zorro S and no LEAN flag.